forcedotcom/cli/releasenotes/README.md

     ```
     (plugin-agent PR [#413](https://github.com/salesforcecli/plugin-agent/pull/413), agents PR [#276](https://github.com/forcedotcom/agents/pull/276))

 * NEW: (Agentforce DX) End multiple preview sessions with one command by using the new `--all` flag of `agent preview end`.
 Previously you could end only single sessions using a session ID.
 Used in combination with either `--api-name` or `--authoring-bundle`, the command ends all preview sessions associated with a specific agent.
 Use alone, it ends all preview sessions for all known agents.
+By default, when you specify the `--all` flag, you're prompted for confirmation before the command ends all sessions; use the new `--no-prompt` flag to skip the prompt.
 This example ends preview sessions associated with the My_Local_Agent authoring bundle; it uses your default org:

     ```bash
     sf agent preview end --authoring-bundle My_Local_Agent --all